 SIRR aims to clarify in the Aurora network the university’s role in society and its position regarding global challenges.

-This includes demonstration of societal value and relevance of research and education.
-The first goal for the near future is to agree on a policy regarding impact in research within Aurora, working on separate policy documents on research impact and open access and/or open science.
-Relevant activities of the Bibliometrics group are included here.
+This includes a demonstration of societal value and relevance of research and education.
+The first goal for the near future is to agree on a policy regarding impact in research within Aurora, working on separate policy documents on research impact and open access and open science.
+Related activities of the Bibliometrics group are included here.